 The curriculum should provide opportunities to learn not just about the culture of Qatar but that of the UK and a range of other countries, too.
-Students must be encouraged to treat all faiths, races and cultures with respect.
+Pupils must be encouraged to treat all faiths, races and cultures with respect.

-Teaching should also have a positive aspect, preparing students to interact easily with people of different cultures and faiths - allowing them to work collaboratively when they enter the work place.
+Teaching should also have a positive aspect, preparing pupils to interact easily with people of different cultures and faiths - allowing them to work collaboratively when they enter the workplace.

-NIA celebrates an annual International day as well as Qatar National day and views the diversity of the student demographic, as a key strength.
+NIA celebrates an annual International Day as well as Qatar National Day and views the diversity of the student demographic, as a key strength.